 In our last Financial TIPs on Tax-Efficient Investing, “Investment Manager Selection,” we explored how to engage in year-round tax-efficient investing by adopting your own best practices as well as by favoring fund managers who are likewise keeping a tax-efficient eye on their offerings.
 There are two other important areas to tend to as part of your due diligence: your investment portfolio’s tax-efficient management and your advisers’ tax-efficient teamwork.

 One of my favorite quotes was written by Supreme Court Justice Learned Hand: “Anyone may arrange his affairs so that his taxes shall be as low as possible; he is not bound to choose that pattern which best pays the treasury… for nobody owes any public duty to pay more than the law demands”.
-With the October 15th “tax return filing deadline” upon us it is an ...Continue Reading →
+With the October 15th “tax return filing deadline” upon us it is an optimal time to think about your income taxes.
+The best way ...Continue Reading →